aistabci/abci-docs/en/docs/system-updates.md

     * The inode quota limit for groups area will be set to 200 millions on April 2023.
     * For more information about checking the number of inodes, please refer to the [Checking Disk Quota](getting-started.md#checking-disk-quota).

-* Change the OS for compute nodes (V) and interactive nodes (V) from CentOS 7 to Rocky Linux 8.
-    * This change may require you to recompile your programs or rebuild the python virtual environment.

 * Updates the ABCI Singularity Endpoint.
     * With this update, you will need to recreate the access token.